Prajwal5180/Defender-for-Cloud/modules/module1-mdcwalkthrough.md

     > **Info**: The higher the score, the lower the identified risk level.

 9. On the **Regulatory Compliance (1)** tile, you can get insights into your compliance posture based on continuous assessment of both Azure and hybrid cloud environments.
-This tile shows the following standards which are **Microsoft cloud Security benchmark (2)**, and **Lowest compliance regulatory standard (3)** to view the data we first need to add **Security policies**.
+This tile shows the following standards which are **Microsoft Cloud Security benchmark (2)**, and **Lowest compliance regulatory standard (3)** to view the data we first need to add **Security policies**.

      > Clicking on this tile will redirect you to the Regulatory Compliance dashboard – where you can add additional standards and explore the current ones.